ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ### Trust Management

 Initially, issued trust assertions should be properly persisted to ensure their availability according to the use-case.
-Subsequently, as trust between peers evolves over time, this proposal outlines a method for managing the entire lifecycle of these assertions, encompassing their creation, update, and eventual revocation.
+Subsequently, as trust between peers evolves over time, this proposal outlines a method for managing the entire lifecycle of these assertions, encompassing their creation, update, and optional revocation.

 #### Trust Persistance